How to Become a Teacher in Washington, D.C.

 DC Teaching Fellows

-Pass the Required Tests for Washington, D.C.
+Pass the Tests Required for Teacher Certification in Washington, D.C.

 Prospective teachers in Washington, D.C. who wish to become certified must be able to pass the required Praxis Series exams: Praxis Core Academic Skills for Educators (Core) Tests and Praxis Subject Assessments (formerly the Praxis II tests).